10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 The gear ratio is considered among the most important aspects of a baitcasting reel, or any other type of reel.
 Most professional and other competitive anglers consider a reel’s gear ratio to be indicative of its ability to handle retrieves, as well as provide an edge when fighting an especially large species of game fish that require an angler to rely heavily on the toughness of their equipment and its ability to give them an advantage.

-The gear ratio simply refers to the speed at which the reel’s spool rotates in relation to the individual turns of the handle.
-The gear ratio is indicated in a format g:1 where g refers to the number of full rotations the spool will make for each full revolution of the handle.
-A higher gear ratio means you’ll be able to reel in more line with each individual turn of the reel’s handle.
+The gear ratio refers to the speed at which the reel’s spool rotates with the individual turns of the handle.
+The gear ratio is indicated in a format g:1 where g refers to the number of cycles the spool will make for each full revolution of the handle.
+A higher gear ratio means you’ll be able to reel in more line with each turn of the reel’s handle.

-There are a wide variety of gear ratios that can be more advantageous to anglers using a certain type of lure or rig, or fishing for specific types of game fish that might require a faster retrieve than others.
-You’ll find that some of the most common gear ratios in baitcasting reels are generally going to be 5.4:1 or 6.4:1, both of which are capable of being highly versatile in retrieving anything from crankbaits to slow-moving plastic lures.
+A wide variety of gear ratios can be more advantageous to anglers using a certain type of lure or rig, or fishing for specific types of game fish that might require a faster retrieve than others.
+You’ll find that some of the most common gear ratios in baitcasting reels are generally 5.4:1 or 6.4:1, both capable of being highly versatile in retrieving anything from crankbaits to slow-moving plastic lures.

 Suppose you’re just getting started in the world of fishing.
-In that case, I recommend that you stick with one single gear ratio in order to help you gain a better feel and understanding of the amount of line you’re able to take in with one single revolution of the handle.
-Once you’ve become more acquainted with this number, you’ll be able to more readily feel and understand just how much a higher or lower gear ratio is going to affect the overall retrieve of your rig depending on the type of lure you’re using.
+In that case, I recommend that you stick with one single gear ratio to help you gain a better feel and understanding of the amount of line you can take in with one single revolution of the handle.
+Once you’ve become more acquainted with this number, you’ll be able to more readily feel and understand just how much a higher or lower gear ratio will affect the overall retrieve of your rig, depending on the type of lure you’re using.

 Braking System